Logarithmic adic spaces: some foundational results: Kummer etale topology

 Kummer \'etale descent of objects \Pth{coherent sheaves, log adic spaces, \etc} are usually not effective, mainly because fiber products of Kummer \'etale covers do not correspond to fiber products of structure rings.
 Here is a standard counterexample. \begin{exam} Let $k$ be a nonarchimedean field.
-Consider the unit disk $\bD = \Spa(k\Talg{T}, \cO_k\Talg{T})$ equipped with the log structure modeled on the chart $\bZ_{\geq 0} \to k\Talg{T}: \; 1 \mapsto T$.
-By Proposition \ref{prop-ket-std}, we have a standard Kummer \'etale Galois cover $f_n: \bD \to \bD$ corresponding to the chart $\bZ_{\geq 0} \to \bZ_{\geq 0}: \; 1 \mapsto n$, where $n$ is invertible in $k$, with Galois group $\Grpmu_n$.
+As in Example \ref{ex-log-adic-sp-disc}, consider the unit disc $\bD = \Spa(k\Talg{T}, \cO_k\Talg{T})$ equipped with the log structure modeled on the chart $\bZ_{\geq 0} \to k\Talg{T}: \; 1 \mapsto T$.
+By Proposition \ref{prop-ket-std}, we have a Galois standard Kummer \'etale cover $f_n: \bD \to \bD$ corresponding to the chart $\bZ_{\geq 0} \to \bZ_{\geq 0}: \; 1 \mapsto n$, where $n$ is invertible in $k$, with Galois group $\Grpmu_n$.
 Then the ideal sheaf $\cI$ of the origin, a $\Grpmu_n$-invariant invertible sheaf on $\bD$, does not descend via $f_n$. \end{exam}